Edward Massey: Royalist soldier

 Massey was arrested and imprisoned in the Tower of London.
 He again managed to escape to Holland.
 While negotiating with the English Presbyterians for the restoration of Charles, he visited England twice, in 1654 and 1656.
 He was arrested in England for his part in Booth's Uprising in 1659, but was able to escape for the third time.
-After his escape, while hiding in London, he encouraged the discontent that led to the soldier's mutiny over pay on 1 February 1660.
+After his escape, while hiding in London, he encouraged the discontent that led to the soldiers' mutiny over pay on 1 February 1660.

 Restoration

 In 1660, Massey was elected MP for Gloucester in the Convention Parliament, and was active in preparing for Charles's return.
 He was awarded a knighthood on 27 May 1660 and a grant of £3,000.
 In 1661, he was re-elected MP for Gloucester in the Cavalier Parliament.
 The rest of his life was spent in politics, and occasionally in military and administrative business.